tfbar/web/README.md

 Watch progress and receieve insights and statistics.

-*Full log is available any time at the click of a button*
+*Complete log is available any time at the click of a button*

 <br/>